inspectordanno/inspectordanno.github.io/_projects/trips.md

 ![trip_digital](../../img/trips/trip_digital.png)

 You can see that the icons are very large and most of the labels are not aligned in a logical way.
 Much of my time spent on this project was learning how to arrange objects in a pleasing graphical hierarchy.
-In addition, I was using stacked green boxes to represent travel longer than my maxiumum horizontal scale, which I eventually scrapped for my current design.
+In addition, I was using stacked green boxes to represent travel longer than my maximum horizontal scale, which I eventually scrapped for my current design.